natalidesanti/natalidesanti.github.io/_pages/about.md

 6) I'm also involved in bridging the connection between halos and galaxies, specifically for central galaxies.
 Particularly, I am interested in recovering the scatter intricate relations of this connection.
 You can learn more about this research in our [first work](https://arxiv.org/abs/2201.06054)), [second work](https://arxiv.org/abs/2301.06398) and a bit of Normalizing Flows [here](https://arxiv.org/abs/2307.06967).

-This new journey is being wonderful!
+This new journey was wonderful!

 **This page**: